ChimeHQ/Neon/README.md

 [![Platforms][platforms badge]][platforms]

 # Neon
-A Swift library for efficient highlighting, indenting, and querying the structure of language syntax.
+A Swift library for efficient highlighting, indenting, and querying structured syntax.

 It features: